Electricity sector in Australia

-The electricity sector in Australia has been historically dominated by coal-fired power stations, but renewables are forming a rapidly growing fraction of supply.
+The electricity sector in Australia has been historically dominated by coal-fired power stations, but renewable fuels are forming a rapidly growing fraction of supply.
 In 2024, Australia's electricity production reached 265 TWh, with coal accounting for 52% and natural gas for 7.6%.
 Renewable sources, comprising solar, wind, hydro, and bioenergy with waste, collectively made up 40% of the total electricity generation mix.

 Due to its large size and the location of its population, Australia lacks a single grid that covers all states, but has a transmission grid that extends along the east coast from Queensland via New South Wales and Victoria to South Australia and also connects via the Basslink submarine DC cable with Tasmania.

 Since 2005, wind power and rooftop solar have led to a fast growing share of renewable energy in total electricity generation.
 Generation from renewable sources reached a share of 32.5 per cent in 2021, an increase from 16.9 per cent in 2017.

 The Australian Government is advancing various reforms through its Powering Australia plan, with a goal for renewables to constitute 82% of the national electricity mix by 2030.
 This initiative is a key part of the government's broader strategy to lower emissions by 43% from 2005 levels by 2030, aiming for net zero emissions by 2050.